 Storage and privacy

-If you’re storing the ring for more than 4 months, it needs to be stored in the refrigerator.
-So if you don’t want anyone to know you’re using it, this could be a problem.
-Also, some partners say they can feel the ring when you’re having sex.
-If that’s a problem, you can take the ring out during sex— just make sure to put it back in within 3 hours, and only do this once within 24 hours.
+For those storing the ring for more than 4 months, it needs to be in the refrigerator, which may be a problem for those for whom privacy is important.
+Also, some partners say they can feel the ring during sex.
+If that’s a problem, the ring can be taken out during sex—but most be put back in within 3 hours, and this can only be done once within 24 hours.

 A lower dose of hormones